FariusGitHub/temp/README.md

-# Thank you Nhat, Usman and thank you Dawei.
+# Thank you Nhat, Usman, Dawei.
 https://github.com/FariusGitHub/temp

 Herewith is the youtube about DevOps & Produce </br>